-The 2013 legislative session was a busy one for Conservation Minnesota and we made progress on many fronts.
-Protecting children from formaldehyde and bisphenol-A, increasing use of solar energy, and increasing funding to fight Aquatic Invasive Species are just a few of the highlights.
+The 2014 Legislative session was a busy one.
+Conservation Minnesota worked with partner organizations and lawmakers to make forward progress on the issues Minnesotans told us were important.
+Banning triclosan in soaps and cleaning products and increasing investment in trails and parks are just a few of the highlights.
 Check out what we accomplished working with our partners and individual Minnesotans like you.

 Safe Drinking Water

 It seems like a no-brainer: we shouldn’t dump our garbage in places where it will pollute our drinking water.
 But until Conservation Minnesota partnered with Friends of Washington County in 2010, state landfill rules didn’t meet that simple standard.
 We convinced the legislature to send the Pollution Control Agency back to the drawing board, and new, improved rules were created.

 Passing the Clean Water, Land, and Legacy Amendment